Skip to Content

 • colors/tertiary

-Using the DEFAULT keyword to organize variable hierarchies
+Using DEFAULT keyword to organize variable hierarchy

 The DEFAULT keyword serves a dual purpose: it sets a default value and, more importantly, unifies variables at the same level, making variable management clearer and more systematic.
 Let’s look at a specific example: